liuqx315/Multiscale-pattern/doc/guide/source/c_interface/User_callable.rst

       * *ARK_ILL_INPUT* if an argument has an illegal value

-   **Notes:** Both *itable* and *etable* should match an existing implicit/explicit pair from the section :ref:`Butcher.additive`.
+   **Notes:** Both *itable* and *etable* should match an existing implicit/explicit pair, listed in the section :ref:`Butcher.additive`.
    Error-checking is performed to ensure that the tables exist.
    Subsequent error-checking is automatically performed to ensure that the tables' stage times and solution coefficients match.